Racheal253/Hospital-Performance-Analysis/README.md

 )
 ```
 ## Data Modelling
-The star schema method was to structure the data model.
+The star schema method was used to structure the data model.
 The main fact tables are "encounters" and "procedures".

 <img width="610" alt="snapshot" src="https://github.com/user-attachments/assets/bede9991-eaf4-4025-a7be-378a4923069c">